 Field Field Name Туре Width Description Remark 1.
 SCTG Numeric 1 Category of HFC Number 7 should be fed 7.
-Housing Finance Companies 2.
-BKNM Character 40 Name of HFC Name of HFC 3.
-BKBR Character 30 Branch Name Name of the Branch 4.
-STATE Character 15 Name of State Name of state in which branch is situated 5.
+Housing Finance 2 DIZNIM Character 40 Name of LICC Companies 2.
+3. BKNM BKBR Character Character 40 30 Name of HFC Branch Name Name of HFC Name of the Branch 4.
+STATE Character 15 Name of State Name of the Branch Name of state in which branch is situated 5.
 SRNO Numeric 4 Serial No. Serial No. 6.
 PRTY Character 45 Name of party The legal name 7.
 REGADDR Character 96 Registered Address Registered office Address 8.
-OSAMT Numeric 6 Outstanding amount in ₹ Lakhs (Rounded off) should be indicated 9.
+OSAMT Numeric 6 Outstanding amount in ₹ Lakhs (Rounded off) In case of suit-filed accounts, the amount for which suit has been filed should be indicated 9.
 SUIT Character 4 Suit filed or not Whether the suit is filed against the party.
 Type 'SUIT' in case suit is filed.
 For other cases, this field should be kept blank.
 10. OTHER_HFC/ BK/FI Character 40 Name of other HFCs/ Banks/ FIs The names of other HFCs/ banks/FIs from whom the party has availed credit facility should be indicated.
 The names may be fed in abbreviated form e.g. HDFC for Housing Development Finance Corporation Ltd., BOB for Bank of Baroda, SBI for State Bank, etc. 11.
-DIR1 Character 40 Name of Director (a) Full name of Director should be indicated. (b) In case of Govt. companies, the legend 'Govt. of undertaking' alone should be mentioned. (c) Against the names of nominee directors of HFCs/ Banks/ FIs/ Central Govt./ State Govt. abbreviation 'Nom' should be indicated in the brackets. (d) Against the name of independent directors, abbreviation 'Ind' should be indicated in the brackets.
+DIR1 Character 40 Name of Director (a) Full name of Director should be indicated. (b) In case of Govt. companies, the legend 'Govt. of undertaking' alone should be mentioned. (c) Against the names of nominee directors of HFCs/ Banks/ Fls/ Central Govt./ State Govt. abbreviation 'Nom' should be indicated in the brackets. (d) Against the name of independent directors, abbreviation 'Ind' should be indicated in the brackets.